 We, (Name of institution and location), by (Name and title of officer), holders of a mortgage on the above described property do hereby consent to the plat of (Name of plat), in the City of McPherson, McPherson County, Kansas.

-(Printed Name, title)
+(Print Name and Title)

 4. The acknowledgment of a notary in the following form for an individual capacity or modified if a representative capacity:

 NOTARY CERTIFICATE